nehakumar31/instagram_analysis/README.md

 Python modules like pyspellchecker, emoji, textblob, contractions, etc. for intermediary clean-up and data preparation<br>
 Python scikit-learn machine learning, NLP modules like nltk, tensorflow, tensorflow_addons, keras_self_attention for sentiment analysis<br>
 Python NetworkX for network analysis<br>
-Python streamlit for results display
+Python streamlit for display of results

 # Installation
 Packages needed for Environment readiness for each module is specified in env_requirements.tx file in respective directories